-This section does not define "confidential".
-The definition may not be limited to the definition of "privileged and confidential" found in Section 11-35-410 and may encompass information that is "confidential" only during negotiations.
+1. Neither section defines "confidential".
+The definition may not be limited to the definition of "privileged and confidential" found in § 11-35-410 and may encompass information that is "confidential" only during negotiations.
 Negotiations may encompass the entire period from bid opening to posting of the Notice of Intent to Award.
-Although this exemption is different from the one in Section 30-4-40(a)(5)(c), it also expires at the conclusion of the acquisition process (generally marked by posting an award statement).
+This exemption is different from the one in § 30-4-40(a)(5)(c), because it may include information that is protected for other reasons, like trade secrets.
+Unless the negotiation information is otherwise protected from disclosure, the prohibition expires at the conclusion of the acquisition process (generally marked by posting an award statement).